 - You spend less than $2,000 per month on your credit card.

 The World Of Hyatt Credit Card vs Chase Sapphire Preferred® Card

 Travelers who book nights with several hotel chains should opt for the Chase Sapphire Preferred® Card over The World Of Hyatt Credit Card.
-That's because the excellent 2.5% rewards rate on the Chase Sapphire Preferred® Card for travel purchases will be greater than that of The World Of Hyatt Credit Card on non-Hyatt hotel stays.
+That's because the excellent 2.5% rewards rate (2 points per dollar multiplied by the 1.25 bonus when redeeming for travel on the Chase portal) on the Chase Sapphire Preferred® Card for travel purchases will be greater than that of The World Of Hyatt Credit Card on non-Hyatt hotel stays.
 The Chase Sapphire Preferred® Card awards cardholders Ultimate Rewards points, which can be transferred to several hotel and airline partners, including World of Hyatt, Marriott Rewards and Southwest Airlines.
 Both cards are among the best in their respective categories, but the Chase Sapphire Preferred® Card is the better choice for those who aren't particularly loyal to a specific brand.
 Keep in mind that the Chase Sapphire Preferred® Card won't earn you status at hotels or grant any of the perks that come along with it.

 Consider this card if …

 - You're not loyal to a particular hotel brand.